Medford, OR

 5.16k people

-As of 2023, 6.3% of Medford, OR residents (5.4k people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 6.3% of Medford, OR residents (5.4k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Medford, OR was 6.04%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Medford, OR compared to that of it's neighboring and parent geographies.